 Dieting is a terrible strategy for long-term weight loss.
 It involves drastic calorie cuts, eliminating entire food groups, and depriving yourself of foods you love.
 Dieting requires a lifetime commitment and is not the best way to permanently change unhealthy eating habits and break the “diet mentality.”
-These days medical weight management program is getting popular.
+These days weight loss surgery is getting popular.
 However, there are some other solutions.
 Here are 4 effective strategies for weight loss that work!
 Adopt a healthy eating pattern:

 Exercise is an important part of a healthy lifestyle, and it can help you manage your weight in several ways.
 Regular physical activity is associated with a reduced risk of chronic disease.
 According to recent guidelines, everyone should do at least one hour of moderate-to-vigorous activity each day.
 While the amount of exercise you perform may differ from person to person, some studies have found that an hour of physical activity per day is sufficient for maintaining a healthy weight.